Spin-polarized current in non-collinear antiferromagnets

-In Table. \ref{tab:calculations} we give the calculated components of the spin-conductivity tensors for all the studied compounds.
-We set $\Gamma=0.05\ \text{eV}$ in these calculations.
-We also give the calculated conductivity values for this $\Gamma$ and the SCA for the longitudinal and transversal spin currents (denoted by $\alpha_{||}$ and $\alpha_{\perp}$ respectively).
-As shown in Table. \ref{tab:calculations}, the odd spin currents are large in all the studied compounds.
 For comparison we calculated the odd spin currents in bcc Fe using the same method.
-We find that within the constant $\Gamma$ approximation the longitudinal SCA in Fe is $\sim18\%$ and the transversal SCA is $\sim 1\%$.
+We find that within the constant $\Gamma$ approximation the longitudinal SCA in Fe is $\sim18\%$ and the transverse SCA is $\sim 1\%$.
 Note that such a calculation is only a rough estimate because the spin-dependent scattering is very important in FMs.
-As shown in Table \ref{tab:calculations} we find that in all the compounds, large spin currents are present even in absence of the SOC.
-In fact the SOC has a large effect only in Mn$_3$Ir.

-Note that both Mn$_3$Sn and Mn$_3$Ir are not fully compensated, but have a small magnetic moment.
+Both Mn$_3$Sn and Mn$_3$Ir are not fully compensated, but have a small magnetic moment.
 Since this magnetic moment is very small, it cannot explain the odd spin currents discussed here.
 This is confirmed by calculation for Mn$_3$Ir in which the net magnetic moment is set to zero.

 \paragraph{Discussion.} The spin currents discussed here are similar to the spin-polarized currents in FMs, but they differ in some aspects.
 In FMs, in absence of SOC, spin is a good quantum number and the current can be decomposed into a spin-up and spin-down currents.
 This is the so-called two current model.
-For non-collinear AFMs such description is not possible because in the presence of the non-collinear magnetic order, spin is not a good quantum number even without SOC.

-In FMs, the origin of the spin-polarized current is easy to understand.
-The spin-up and spin-down electrons that carry the current have different properties: there is a different number of spin-up and spin-down electrons at the Fermi level, the spin-up and spin-down electrons have different velocities (or alternatively different effective masses) and different scattering rates.
-Thus also the spin-up and spin-down currents will be different.
-In the non-collinear AFMs there is no spin-polarization at the Fermi level and we assume a spin-independent scattering rate, but the electrons with different spin can still have different velocities.
-In FMs, in absence of SOT, this mechanism leads only to longitudinal spin currents.
-In the non-collinear AFMs, as a consequence of their lower symmetry, it leads also to large transversal spin currents.
-Both of these spin currents could have important applications.
+Since the spin-up and spin-down electrons that carry the current have different properties (such as density, velocity or scattering rate), the spin-up and spin-down currents are different and the current is thus spin-polarized.